urbit/urbit.org-reloaded/content/grants/books.md

 ## Schedule

 The schedule is simple.
-If you can satisfactorily complete the above [user stories](#user-stories) within two months of acceptance, the reward is $65,000 in WSTR.
+If you can satisfactorily complete the above [user stories](#user-stories) within two months of acceptance, the reward is 7 stars.

-If completed within three months, the reward is $55,000.
+If completed within three months, the reward is 6 stars.

-If completed within five months, the reward is $45,000.
+If completed within five months, the reward is 5 stars.